Tennis-Scene Computer Vision: From Paper Survey to Production

 | Action classification | Keypoint sequence | Class + confidence | < 1 ms |

-1.2 The physics of “hard”
+The physics of “hard”#

 Occlusion and brief disappearance.
 The ball is occluded by the net band as it crosses, and there is always a blind region right after the bounce.
 Any single-shot detector misses several consecutive frames, so a tracker with strong physics priors must take over.

-2. Literature survey and selection
+Literature survey and selection#

 Six years of papers, sorted by the four sub-tasks.
 Each section ends with the choice that goes into production.

-Left: AP@0.5 vs object side length in pixels — the tennis-ball regime sits in the 8–22 px shaded band, where Faster R-CNN scores 0.05–0.2 and even YOLOv8 at 1280 input only reaches 0.3–0.5.
-Right: latency vs accuracy bubbles.
-The only models that satisfy both 60 fps (< 16.7 ms) and AP > 0.9 live on the TrackNet V2/V3 specialised track.
+Left: AP@0.5 vs. object side length in pixels — the tennis-ball range is 8–22 px, where Faster R-CNN scores 0.05–0.2 and even YOLOv8 at 1280 input only reaches 0.3–0.5.
+Right: latency vs. accuracy.
+The only models meeting both 60 fps (< 16.7 ms) and AP > 0.9 are on the TrackNet V2/V3 specialized track.

 TrackNet (2019–2023) reframes “ball” as a temporal problem rather than per-frame detection: